b8ff/Microsoft-Account-Generator/README.md

 ---

 > **Warning**
+>
-> do NOT use this for malicious purposes.
+> Do NOT use this for malicious purposes.